megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonDisk.md

     code/iterations/iter1_AcqGrouping.csv
 ```

-this will create `exemplars_dir`, which is a new BIDS-valid dataset containing one
+This will create `exemplars_dir`, which is a new BIDS-valid dataset containing one
 subject per acquisition group.
 You will want to test each of these subjects with
 each pipeline to ensure that they are processed correctly.